aroslanov/Image-Aspect-Calculator/readme.md

-Sure, here is the updated `README.md` with instructions on how to install the dependencies without using `requirements.txt`.

----

 # Aspect Ratio Calculator

 This is a simple PyQt6 application to calculate and visualize aspect ratios.
 It allows you to input dimensions, select common aspect ratios, and drag-and-drop images to auto-fill dimensions.
 This project was inspired by [Andrew Hedges' Aspect Ratio Calculator](https://andrew.hedges.name/experiments/aspect_ratio/).